Mayor of Klaipeda takes a selfie during the final pitches in Hacker Games: Klaipėda

 STARTUP LITHUANIA 2013

-2013 can be considered a breakthrough year for Lithuanian startups.
-Over the course of the year, startups managed to achieve half as much as had been achieved over the six previous years (2007-2012).
+2013 can be considered as a breakthrough year for Lithuanian startups.
+Over the course of the year, startups managed to achieve half the amount raised over the previous six years (2007-2012).

 42 startups created 224 jobs in Lithuania.
-One startup averaged five jobs.
-The majority of the companies surveyed also intend to expand in the future: over the course of this year, the startups surveyed plan to double their number of employees.
+The majority of the companies surveyed also intended to expand in the future: over the course of 2014, startups planned to double the number of employees.

-The state investments in startups administered by Enterprise Lithuania last year amounted to LTL 1.2 million last year, and said startups paid more than LTL 1.7 million into the budget in taxes in 2013.
+The state investments in startups administered by Enterprise Lithuania amounted to EUR 0.35M in 2013, and said startups paid more than EUR 0.5M into the budget in taxes.

 Average age of startup founders is 29.
 The youngest startup founder participating in the survey was 17, and the oldest was 46.